balaji-dr/G-Terminail/README.md

 ## Description

 This is a standalone python script that connects with Gmail API to filter and perform actions on the emails based on certain rules.
+The user can fetch all the emails from their gmail account and store it in the local database.
+Filters can be applied on the stored emails and the actions like marking them as READ/UNREAD, Archiving, Adding new labels can be done through the terminal.
+Basically its a terminal version of Gmail.

 ### Pre-requisites